liao961120/intra/main.md

 ### Issues of timescale

-Longitudinal modeling unavoidably raises issues of time.
-One of them is that the processes driving the observed time series may act at different time scales.
+Longitudinal modeling unavoidably raises issues concerning time.
+One of them is that the latent processes driving the observed time series may act at different time scales.
 Without some understanding or theorizing of the latent process dynamics, it would be impossible to separate and make inferences about such processes.
-For instance, in our preliminary illustration, the P-process, the N-process, and the measurement process are assumed to operate at a slow, a fast, and an instant timescale respectively, as labeled on the arrows in \textsc{Figure}
+For instance, in our preliminary illustration, the P-process, the N-process, and the measurement process are assumed to operate at a slow, a fast, and an instant timescale respectively, as labeled on the arrows in
-\ref{fig:dag2}.
+\textsc{Figure} \ref{fig:dag2}.
 The change in $P$ is assumed to be driven by therapy $T$, which occurs at the slowest timescale among all the processes. $N$, on the other hand, changes faster as the result of external environmental fluctuations $E$.
 Finally, all arrows pointing to and out from the latent measurement score $M$ operate at the fastest timescale as they happen within minutes or even seconds when a measurement is made.
 The measurement process could thus be considered to occur *instantly* compared to the former two processes.

 ![\scriptsize Timescales at which the P-process, the N-process, and the measurement process operate in our theory-driven analysis.](fig/dag2){#fig:dag2}